freedomofpress/securedrop-dev-docs/docs/workstation_release_management.rst

 9. Verify the tag: ``git tag -v VERSION``.
 10. Push the tag to the shared remote: ``git push origin VERSION``.

+.. _Regenerate and sign the apt release file:

 Regenerate and sign the apt release file
 ----------------------------------------